In-Depth Look: Tax Credits under Inflation Reduction Act

 - Cannot claim §45J credit

-- Credit amount phases down depending on the amount of energy produced and the gross receipts of the facility
+- Credit subject to “reduction amount” depending on the amount of energy produced and the gross receipts of the facility

 - Payments from federal, state, or local zero-emission nuclear subsidies reduce the credit amount